ZdravkoKirilov/react-tags-searchbox/README.md

-# React + Bootstrap powered searchbox component
+# React + Bootstrap powered search box component

 ## What it does